michalis0/Cloud-and-Advanced-Analytics/project/readme.md

 ## Ideas of what to do

-1. Weather monitoring systems, detecting anomalies and pushing alerts.
+1. A weather monitoring system, detects anomalies and pushes alerts.
 2. A cashier application that scans barcodes of products and does recommendations.
-3. A home video surveillance system.
+3. A home video surveillance/monitoring system.
 4. A remote energy monitoring application for your house, RV, boat etc.
 5. (your idea here).

-There needs to be an interface either in the browser (via Google Cloud/Run) or using the M5Stack devices, so that someone can test your application.
+Your idea also needs to have some kind of user interface, either in the browser (via Google Cloud/Run) or on the display of the M5Stack device.

 ## Deadlines

 1. March 09: send your 1-page proposal to your TAs for approval.
-You should clearly write down how many sensors, devices, etc you will need for your project, and also which services from Google Cloud you expect to use.
+You should clearly write down how many sensors, devices, etc you will need for your project (the fewer the better, as we can only guarantee 1-2 devices and 1-2 sensors pro group), and also which services from Google Cloud you expect to use.
 Your TAs may add more elements to your project to make it more challenging!
-2. March 30: Milestone 1: Show your progress during the lab.
+2. March 30: Milestone 1: Show your progress during the lab (we expect you to have some parts fleshed out).
-3. May 04: Milestone 2: Show your progress.
+3. May 04: Milestone 2: Show your progress (we expect some connectivity with google cloud/services)
 4. May 30: Final deliverable (LinkedIn article, video, github, and web address if your application is live)